View More Images

 The whole pilgrimage is a journey through Shikoku’s four provinces; Tokushima, Kochi, Ehime and Kagawa, and is a symbolic and meditative path to nirvana.
 Temples 1–23 represent the Buddhist notion of awakening; 24–39 austerity and discipline; 40–65 attaining enlightenment>; and 66–88 entering nirvana.
 With such powerful connotations, long history and, at 1,200 kilometres (746 miles), sheer length, the pilgrimage has become deeply engrained into the scenery and daily life of Shikoku.

 The whole pilgrimage, journeying from one charming temple to the next strung out along its circular route, takes up to two months.
-On the 6-day, 5-night Shikoku Wayfarer tour you visit temples found in Tokushima, those associated with Buddhist awakening; while the 3-day, 2-night Shikoku Wayfarer Extension takes you on to Kagawa, where you reach the ultimate destination, nirvana.
+On the 6-day, 5-night Shikoku Wayfarer tour you visit temples found in Tokushima, those associated with Buddhist awakening; while the 3-day, 2-night Shikoku Wayfarer Post-Tour Extension takes you on to Kagawa, where you reach the ultimate destination, nirvana.

 On the journey you will join pilgrims, colloquially known as O-henro-san, who are easily identified by their distinctive white clothing, conical sedge hat and wooden staff.
 The latter item is considered to be the embodiment of Kukai and represents the deep correlation between the pilgrim’s steps and those of Kukai.
-You may wish to purchase some or all all of these items for use on your travels and also a noukyo, a book to obtain the official calligraphy script of each temple you visit.
+You may wish to purchase some or all of these items for use on your travels and also a noukyo, a book to obtain the official calligraphy script of each temple you visit.
 The pilgrimage is open to all, of no matter what, if any, faith; whether making the pilgrimage for ascetic, pious or tourist reasons, locals provide a warm welcome proffering sustenance to all who pass by.

 In the modern age, pilgrims travel by many modes of transport including car, bus, taxi and bicycle.
 We combine some of these for your tour along with the original method on foot.
 On some days you may also shorten the walking, especially on more arduous sections, by taking one or more of these modern alternatives, or should you wish, lengthen the distance walked.
 However they travel, all pilgrims make their way to the Daishi-do, a hall enshrining the spirit of Kobo Daishi found at each of the 88 temples, to offer prayers and incense, and recite the Heart Sutra.

-The Shikoku Wayfarer tour starts and finishes in Tokushima City; adding the optional Shikoku Wayfarer Extension allows you to continue on from Tokushima to Kotohira.
+The Shikoku Wayfarer tour starts and finishes in Tokushima City; adding the additional Shikoku Wayfarer Post-Tour Extension allows you to continue on from Tokushima to Kotohira.
 Walk Japan provides tour participants with easily followed, detailed instructions on how to join and leave the tour.
 For further details please see the itinerary.

 Accommodation is mostly in Japanese-style hotels and family-run inns, some with distinctive and traditional Japanese surroundings such as sliding paper shoji doors and straw tatami mat flooring.
 Onsen thermal hot spring baths, which feature throughout the tour, are a joy to relax in after the day’s walking and also to freshen up in the morning.
 Your accommodation hosts provide a warm welcome and feasts of home-cooked, local cuisine that appeals both to the eye and the palate.